USA flag with headline

 Air Freight Urgent, medium shipments Reliable transit; good for high-value items More expensive than ocean; airport handling fees

-Valuation, Origin & Compliance
+Valuation, Origin, and Compliance

 Valuation

-Transaction value (price paid/payable) plus packing, assists, royalties, and resale proceeds.
+The commonly accepted value is the "Transaction Value."
+Transaction value (price paid or payable) plus packing, assists, royalties, and resale proceeds.
 Freight is usually excluded from customs value.
+Read more about declaring a value for cross border shipping.
+Understanding declared value.

 Country of Origin